-Seahawks pre-draft position review: Seattle set for now at linebacker, but could use draft to prepare for future
+NFL draft position review: Seahawks set for now at linebacker but could use draft to prepare for future

 At first glance, the Seahawks seem set as can be at linebacker with Bobby Wagner and K.J.
 Wright back in 2020 to man the two inside spots and Cody Barton — and maybe Bruce Irvin at times — penciled in on the outside.

-But then you consider that Wright has one year left on his contract, Irvin’s contract is also reported to be for a year (he has not officially signed yet) and Barton — as well as fellow young players Ben Burr-Kirven and Shaquem Griffin — remains unproven.
+But then you consider that Wright has one year left on his contract, Irvin’s contract is reported to be for a year (he has not signed yet), and Barton — as well as fellow young players Ben Burr-Kirven and Shaquem Griffin — remains unproven.

-So, should a linebacker the Seahawks can’t resist fall into their path during the draft, you never know.
+So should a linebacker the Seahawks like fall into their path during next week’s NFL draft, you never know.

-And especially if one is also a player who can be used as an edge rusher, a la Irvin, who during his previous Seahawks tenure could fill roles as both a linebacker and rush end.
+And especially if one is also a player who can be used as an edge rusher — like Irvin, who during his previous Seahawks tenure filled roles at linebacker and rush end.

-As we continue our pre-draft review of Seahawks position groups, here is a look at the linebackers.
+As we continue our pre-draft review of Seahawks position groups, here is a look at the linebackers:

 Linebacker